 The following medicines can interfere with the way this medication works: sertraline; anticonvulsants including carbamazepine, primidone, phenytoin and barbiturates; antacid treatments; cholestyramine and colestipol; any medicines taken orally that contain iron; cimetidine or proton pump inhibitors like omeprazole, lansoprazole and pantoprazole; sucralfate; polystyrene sulfonate resin; rifampicin; imatinib; amiodarone; beta blockers including atenolol and sotalol; hormone replacement therapies and oral contraceptives containing oestrogen; male hormone replacement therapies containing androgen; or corticosteroids such as prednisolone and hydrocortisone.

-These medicines can all be affected by the use of Eltroxin: insulin and metformin; blood thinners like warfarin; the family of tricyclic antidepressants, which include imipramine, amitriptyline, and dosulepin; propranolol; anti inflammatory drugs like aspirin or phenylbutazone; adrenaline, phenylephrine or any other medication that stimulates the sympathetic nervous system; or digoxin.
+The following medicines can all be affected by the use of Eltroxin: insulin and metformin; blood thinners like warfarin; the family of tricyclic antidepressants, which include imipramine, amitriptyline, and dosulepin; propranolol; anti inflammatory drugs like aspirin or phenylbutazone; adrenaline, phenylephrine or any other medication that stimulates the sympathetic nervous system; or digoxin.

 If you are having surgery, inform your doctor you are taking Eltroxin; if ketamine is being used as an anaesthetic this can also be affected.